How Holiday Drinking Can Hurt Your Thinking

-Behaviors such as drunk-texting, making sexual advances towards co-workers or friend’s spouses, physical altercations, even drunk driving comes into play.
+Behaviors such as drunk texting, making sexual advances towards co-workers or friends’ spouses, physical altercations, and drunk driving come into play.

-What’s interesting to note too, is that a lot of people use alcohol as a justification for the bad behaviors they really want to live out when sober,” says Dr. Hafeez.
+What’s interesting to note, too, is that a lot of people use alcohol as a justification for the bad behaviors they really want to live out when sober,” says Dr. Hafeez.

-Not wanting to reach out to an ex at 2AM could serve as big motivation to limit your binge drinking.
+Not wanting to reach out to an ex at two in the morning could serve as big motivation to limit your binge drinking.

 3. Slurred speech.

 “What’s more alarming here is that the more a person binge drinks, the quicker their speech becomes slurred.

 4. Trouble with balance and walking.

-Men may lean on another person while talking or hold onto a chair, the edge of the bar or another surface they feel will support them.
+Men may lean on another person while talking or hold onto a chair, the edge of the bar, or another surface they feel will support them.

-Again, it has to do with the amount of alcohol in the bloodstream, reaching the brain and the impact on the neurotransmitters.
+Again, it has to do with the amount of alcohol in the bloodstream, reaching the brain, and the impact on the neurotransmitters.
 You’re messing with your brain chemistry in a profound way during binge drinking,” warns Dr. Hafeez.

 5. Memory loss.

 According to Dr. Hafeez, “when you mess with neurotransmitters, you’re messing with cognitive function, which includes memory.
 Alcohol throws off brain chemistry in the hippocampus, a key spot in the brain helping us formulate memories.

 While it’s certainly ok to enjoy a cocktail, beer, or some wine, too much takes a toll.

 Decide in advance where you are going, how long you plan to be there, and what you will drink.

 “If you are noticing it difficult not to curtail binge drinking, find alcohol as a necessary evil to cope with the holidays, then speak to a professional.
 You may be suffering from holiday-related anxiety, stress or depression which is common,” advises Dr. Hafeez.

-Dr. Sanam Hafeez PsyD is a NYC based licensed clinical psychologist, teaching faculty member at the prestigious Columbia University Teacher’s College and the founder and Clinical Director of Comprehensive Consultation Psychological Services, P.C. a neuropsychological, developmental and educational center in Manhattan and Queens.
+Dr. Sanam Hafeez PsyD is an NYC-based licensed clinical psychologist, teaching faculty member at the prestigious Columbia University Teacher’s College, and the founder and Clinical Director of Comprehensive Consultation Psychological Services, P.C. a neuropsychological, developmental, and educational center in Manhattan and Queens.

-Dr. Hafeez masterfully applies her years of experience connecting psychological implications to address some of today’s common issues such as body image, social media addiction, relationships, workplace stress, parenting and psychopathology (bipolar, schizophrenia, depression, anxiety, etc…).
-In addition, Dr. Hafeez works with individuals who suffer from post traumatic stress disorder (PTSD), learning disabilities, attention and memory problems, and abuse.
+Dr. Hafeez masterfully applies her years of experience connecting psychological implications to address some of today’s common issues, such as body image, social media addiction, relationships, workplace stress, parenting, and psychopathology (bipolar, schizophrenia, depression, anxiety, etc…).
+In addition, Dr. Hafeez works with individuals who suffer from post-traumatic stress disorder (PTSD), learning disabilities, attention and memory problems, and abuse.